Chicago Tribune: 19th century

 The Tribune was founded by James Kelly, John E. Wheeler, and Joseph K. C. Forrest, publishing the first edition on June 10, 1847.
 Numerous changes in ownership and editorship took place over the next eight years.
-Initially, the Tribune was not politically affiliated, but tended to support either the Whig or Free Soil parties against the Democrats in elections.
+Initially, the Tribune was not politically affiliated, but it tended to support either the Whig or Free Soil parties against the Democrats in elections.
 By late 1853, it was frequently running editorials that criticized foreigners and Roman Catholics.
-About this time, it also became a strong proponent of temperance.
-However nativist its editorials may have been, it was not until February 10, 1855, that the Tribune formally affiliated itself with the nativist American or Know Nothing party, whose candidate Levi Boone was elected Mayor of Chicago the following month.
+Around this time, it also became a strong proponent of the temperance movement.
+However nativist its editorials may have been, it was not until February 10, 1855, that the Tribune formally affiliated itself with the nativist American or Know Nothing Party, whose candidate Levi Boone was elected Mayor of Chicago the following month.

-Around 1854, part-owner Capt.
+From 1853–1855, part-owner Capt.
 J. D. Webster, later General Webster and chief of staff at the Battle of Shiloh, and Charles H. Ray of Galena, Illinois, through Horace Greeley, convinced Joseph Medill of Cleveland's Leader to become managing editor.
 Ray became editor-in-chief, Medill became the managing editor, and Alfred Cowles, Sr., brother of Edwin Cowles, initially was the bookkeeper.
 Each purchased one third of the Tribune.
-Under their leadership, the Tribune distanced itself from the Know Nothings, and became the main Chicago organ of the Republican Party.
+Under their leadership, the Tribune distanced itself from the Know-Nothings, and became the main Chicago organ of the Republican Party.
 However, the paper continued to print anti-Catholic and anti-Irish editorials, in the wake of the massive famine immigration from Ireland.

-The Tribune absorbed three other Chicago publications under the new editors: the Free West in 1855, the Democratic Press of William Bross in 1858, and the Chicago Democrat in 1861, whose editor, John Wentworth, left his position when elected as Mayor of Chicago.
-Between 1858 and 1860, the paper was known as the Chicago Press & Tribune.
+The Tribune absorbed three other Chicago publications under the new editors: the Free West in 1855, the Chicago Democratic Press of William Bross in 1858, and the Chicago Democrat in 1861, whose editor, John Wentworth, left his position when elected as Mayor of Chicago.
+From 1858–1860, the paper was known as the Chicago Press & Tribune.
 On October 25, 1860, it became the Chicago Daily Tribune.
 Before and during the American Civil War, the new editors strongly supported Abraham Lincoln, whom Medill helped secure the presidency in 1860, and pushed an abolitionist agenda.
-The paper remained a force in Republican politics for years afterwards.
+The paper remained a force in Republican politics for years afterward.

 In 1861, the Tribune published new lyrics by William W. Patton for the song "John Brown's Body".
 These rivaled the lyrics published two months later by Julia Ward Howe.
 Medill served as mayor of Chicago for one term after the Great Chicago Fire of 1871.